top of page

 Positive Outcomes: Many report significant symptom relief and improved well-being after EMDR therapy.

-Therapist Specialising in this area
+Our Therapist Specialising in this area

 Gina Dermody